-- A bachelor's degree from a regionally accredited institution in Exercise Science, Kinesiology, or similar

-- Official transcripts from all institutions attended (undergraduate if applicable)
+- A bachelor's degree from a regionally accredited institution - Official transcripts from all institutions attended

 - International students who have earned a Baccalaureate degree from a foreign institution will need to submit evaluated transcripts from an approved foreign credentials service such as Lisano International or World Education Services.

 - Contact information for three references

 - A personal statement describing interest in the program (between 500 to 1,000 words)

 - Current Resume

 - Completed application

 - Either have a current NSCA-CSCS certification or have completed the following courses or their equivalent with a grade of C or better:

 - o Human Anatomy

 - Human Physiology

-- Inorganic Chemistry
+- Chemistry

-- Applied Exercise Anatomy (or Structural Kinesiology)
+- o Applied Exercise Anatomy (or Structural Kinesiology)

-- Exercise Physiology
+- o Exercise Physiology

-- Principles of Strength & Conditioning
+- o Principles of Strength & Conditioning

-- o Biomechanics
+- Biomechanics

-- \circ Statistics
+- Statistics

+- If you do not have the NSCA-CSCS certification, you must attain it prior to beginning the spring semester of your first year.
+The NCAA requires strength and conditioning coaches to be certified, so this is necessary for part of your education and experience at LaGrange College.
+Failure to do so may result in removal from the program.

 - A minimum score on the TOEFL exam of at least 550 if English is not the applicant's primary language